Back to Clinical Trials

 Inclusion Criteria:

-Bladder pathology resulting in poor compliance and resultant upper tract (kidney and ureteral) pathology, demonstrated by hydronephrosis with resultant kidney disease.
+* Bladder pathology resulting in poor compliance, recurrent infections, and/or resultant upper tract (kidney and ureteral) pathology, demonstrated by hydronephrosis with resultant kidney disease.

-- Patients that are on immunosuppression for pre-existing solid organ transplantation will be included in this study.
+- * Patients that are on pre-existing immunosuppression will be included in this study.

 Exclusion Criteria:

-History of non-urothelial malignancy in past 5 years, with the exception of non-melanomatous skin cancer
+* History of any non-urothelial malignancy within the past 5 years, with the exception of non-melanomatous skin cancer and very-low to low risk prostate cancer on active surveillance.

 Gender: All